-With implementation of BMPs and SOPs (see Volume 7), impacts would be less than significant for hazardous materials used and hazardous wastes generated during roadway construction.
+To mitigate any potential impacts from hazardous materials and hazardous wastes, management plans would be developed in accordance with applicable federal and territorial laws, and they would be implemented during road construction activities.
+With implementation of BMPs and SOPs, impacts would be less than significant for hazardous materials used and hazardous wastes generated during roadway construction.

-Of the 123 potentially contaminated sites on Guam, 17 sites were identified as having known or likely soil and/or water contamination within, or adjacent to, the Guam Road Network (GRN) project areas.
-The 17 sites were shown by region in figures located in Volume 2, Chapter 17.
-Detailed information on each of the 123 sites is provided in Volume 9, Appendix G.
+Of the 123 potentially contaminated sites on Guam, 17 sites were identified having known or likely soil and/or water contamination within, or adjacent to, the Guam Road Network (GRN) project areas.
+The 17 sites were shown by region in figures located in the Hazardous Materials and Waste chapter in Volume 2.
+Detailed information on each of the 123 sites is provided in Volume 9, Appendix G-3.